avholloway/wbx-ann-bot/README.md

 _Example filter: mentionedPeople=me&roomId=Y2lzY29zcGFyazovL3VzL1JPT00vYzc3YWIyNDAtYjkyYy0xMWVkLTg2NTItMDdmMTM2ZTJhNzdk_

-## Create a Webhook to Know When Your Bot is Added to a Room
+## Create a Webhook to Know When Your Bot is Added or Removed to/from a Room
-Login to the Webex Developer site, and create a webhook using the following settings.
+Login to the Webex Developer site, and create two webhooks using the following settings.

 _TIP: You will need to swap over to your Bot’s access token, otherwise, this will create the webhook for you and not for your bot._